abligh/cdl/README.md

 1. If you required the pseudo-type `number`, you will be always be given a `float64`

 2. If you required the pseudo-type `integer`, you will always be given an `int`

+If a pointer to an `Enum` is given, a `string` value is expected in the data, and it will be validated against that `Enum`.

 If a pointer configuration function is used, it has a `ConfiguratorFunc` type (or a function with a similar signature), which looks like this: